 Home!
 The very word begins to have a despairing and diabolical ring.
 You must consider what happens to this citizen, after all he has endured, when he returns — home: search, in his shoes, for a job, for a place to live; ride, in his skin, on segregated buses; see, with his eyes, the signs saying “White” and “Colored,” and especially the signs that say “White Ladies” and “Colored Women”; look into the eyes of his wife; look into the eyes of his son; listen, with his ears, to political speeches, North and South; imagine yourself being told to “wait.”
 And all this is happening in the richest and freest country in the world, and in the middle of the twentieth century.
 The subtle and deadly change of heart that might occur in you would be involved with the realization that a civilization is not destroyed by wicked people; it is not necessary that people be wicked but only that they be spineless.

-While perhaps details of how social injustice exists today have changed, it’s these recurring moments that highlight the psychology behind people’s inaction in the face of it that will continue to resound.
+While perhaps it is apparent how social injustice as it exists today has to small degrees improved from Baldwin’s time, it’s these recurring moments that highlight the psychology behind people’s inaction in the face of such injustice (in general) that will continue to resound.
 As in that part above and this part in “My Dungeon Shook,” where Baldwin states how hard it is for people to act on what they know: “To act is to be committed, and to be committed is to be in danger.”